-The Philippine Center for Investigative Journalism (PCIJ) bagged three finalist spots in this year’s Society of Publishers in Asia (SOPA) Awards and in various U.S.-based award-giving bodies.
+(UPDATED) The Philippine Center for Investigative Journalism (PCIJ) bagged three honorable mentions in this year’s Society of Publishers in Asia (SOPA) Awards and recognitions in various U.S.-based award-giving bodies.

-The four-part series “Digital Sex Crimes in Asia” by PCIJ fellow and Philippine Star reporter Neil Jayson Servallos, which explored how the pandemic and poverty exacerbated the sexual exploitation of children online, is a finalist for the Excellence in Human Rights Reporting category for regional news outlets.
+The four-part series “Digital Sex Crimes in Asia” by PCIJ fellow and Philippine Star reporter Neil Jayson Servallos, which explored how the pandemic and poverty exacerbated the sexual exploitation of children online, was an honorable mention for the Excellence in Human Rights Reporting category for regional news outlets.
 The series of reports was supported by the Judith Nielson Institute, and included a podcast series by PCIJ reporter Cherry Salazar and a television documentary in collaboration with ABS-CBN News.

-“Poultry Plants, Dead Rivers,” a four-part investigation on how wastewater from chicken dressing plants led to the biological death of a river in Bulacan, also earned a finalist spot in the Excellence in Reporting on the Environment category (Regional).
+“Poultry Plants, Dead Rivers,” a four-part investigation on how wastewater from chicken dressing plants led to the biological death of a river in Bulacan, also earned an honorable mention in the Excellence in Reporting on the Environment category (Regional).
 The series was written by PCIJ fellows Annie Ruth Sabangan, Robert JA Basilio Jr., Bernard Testa, and Ric Puod with support from Greenpeace Southeast Asia – Philippines.

-The Pandora Papers, a collaborative project which PCIJ took part in, is also a nominee for the Carlos Tejada Award for Excellence in Investigative Reporting.
+The Pandora Papers, a collaborative project which PCIJ took part in, also won the Carlos Tejada Award for Excellence in Investigative Reporting.
 The global collaborative project led by the The International Consortium of Investigative Journalists exposed the secret offshore dealings of world leaders and the elite.
 Other partners include The Washington Post, The Sunday Times of Sri Lanka, and Rappler.

 PCIJ reporter Elyssa Lopez found that Transportation Secretary Arthur Tugade did not declare his offshore firm in his Statement of Assets, Liabilities and Net Worth or SALN.